 For Ekomilk-AMP, minimum 10ml is needed but between 30ml and 60ml is recommended for better accuracy.
 Please use the same milk sample tube as provided with your Shuttle (Ori Collector, VMS sampler) to connect your robot to the Ekomilk electronic sample cup.
 Please follow the same connection procedure and cleaning procedure for the sampling tube as prescribed by your Shuttle (Ori Collector, VMS sampler).
 The Ekomilk-AMP system does not need the air pressure.
 Please check with your robot supplier whether you can leave the air pressure outlet unused during sampling.
 If any doubts, please contact us or your robot supplier.

-Please find here an indicative photo simulation of Ekomilk next to an old milking robot.
+Please find here an indicative photo simulation of Ekomilk next to a generic (any common brand and model, please ask for your evaluation period) milking robot.

 In yellow you can see the (here symbolic) milk tube which connects Ekomilk-AMP with the milking robot.
 This tube should be the same official type (ICAR approved) as used with the Shuttle or ORI sampler (ICAR approved).
 On the above image, indicated in white colour on the Ekomilk, there is a special digital sample cup.
 This special “robot” cup contains sensors to monitor the connection between milking robot and Ekomilk.
 Together with this cup comes also a detection and rinsing mechanism which allows automatic regular rinsing of the system , especially at the end of the day or after longer time intervals.
 The robot version of Ekomilk-AMP includes an extra package which includes all these essential components (without, the Ekomilk-AMP system will not be able to work automatically with the robot).